Conformal Prediction Under Feedback Covariate Shift for Biomolecular Design: Experiments with protein design

 We used $\alpha = 0.1$ as a representative miscoverage value, corresponding to coverage of $1 - \alpha = 0.9$.
 We then computed the \textit{empirical coverage} achieved by the confidence sets, defined as the fraction of the $T$ trials where the true fitness of the designed protein was within half a grid spacing from some value in the confidence set, namely, $\min\{|Y_\text{test} - y| : y \in C_\alpha(X_\text{test})\} \leq \Delta / 2$.
 Based on Theorem \ref{thm}, assuming $\mathcal{Y}$ is both a large and fine enough grid to encompass all possible fitness values, the expected empirical coverage is lower bounded by $1 - \alpha = 0.9$.
 However, there is no corresponding upper bound, so it will be of interest to examine any excess in the empirical coverage, which corresponds to the confidence sets being conservative (larger than necessary).
 Ideally, the empirical coverage is exactly $0.9$, in which case the sizes of the confidence sets reflect the minimal predictive uncertainty we can have about the designed proteins while achieving coverage.

-In our experiments, the computed confidence sets tended to comprise grid-adjacent candidate labels, suggestive of the intuitive notion of confidence intervals.
+In our experiments, the computed confidence sets tended to comprise grid-adjacent candidate labels, suggestive of confidence intervals.
 As such, we hereafter refer to the \textit{width} of \textit{confidence intervals}, defined as the grid spacing size times the number of values in the confidence set, $\Delta \cdot |C_\alpha(X_\text{test})|$.